Battle of Crécy

 During a brief archery duel a large force of French mercenary crossbowmen was routed by Welsh and English longbowmen.
 The French then launched a series of cavalry charges by their mounted knights.
 These were disordered by their impromptu nature, by having to force their way through the fleeing crossbowmen, by the muddy ground, by having to charge uphill, and by the pits dug by the English.
 The attacks were further broken up by the effective fire from the English archers, which caused heavy casualties.
 By the time the French charges reached the English men-at-arms, who had dismounted for the battle, they had lost much of their impetus.
 The ensuing hand-to-hand combat was described as "murderous, without pity, cruel, and very horrible."
-The French charges continued late into the night, all with the same result: fierce fighting followed by a French repulse.
+The French charges continued late into the night, all with the same result: fierce fighting followed by a French retreat.

 The English then laid siege to the port of Calais.
 The battle crippled the French army's ability to relieve the siege; the town fell to the English the following year and remained under English rule for more than two centuries, until 1558.
 Crécy established the effectiveness of the longbow as a dominant weapon on the Western European battlefield.